Geometric Constellation Shaping for Fiber-Optic Channels via End-to-End Learning: Numerical results

 \subsection{Impact of quantization on geometric constellation shaping}

 The considered constellation size is $M=256$ and the considered number of quantization bits are given by the set $\{3,4,\dots,8\}$.
-Each of the trained AE was tested with the same channel parameters as it was trained.
+Each of the trained AEs was tested with the same channel parameters as the ones used for training.
 The testing was done by running $10$ simulations with $10^5$ symbols per simulation in each case and the presented results are the average over those simulations.
+As benchmarks, the Gray-coded uniform and probabilistic shaped QAM constellations are studied.
+For probabilistic shaping, the Maxwell-Boltzmann (MB) probability mass function \cite{buchali2016rate} optimized for each number of quantization bits is used, which is indicated as e.g. {$\text{256QAM}_{\text{MB}}$}.

-The \emph{MI performances} as a function of number of quantization bits of 256QAM and geometrically shaped constellations \emph{optimized with respect to MI} (denoted as $\text{256GS}_{\text{MI}}$) are shown in Fig. \ref{fig:MI_quantization}~(a).
+The \emph{MI performances} as a function of number of quantization bits of 256QAM, $\text{256QAM}_{\text{MB}}$ and geometrically shaped constellations \emph{optimized with respect to MI} (denoted as $\text{256GS}_{\text{MI}}$) are shown in Fig. \ref{fig:MI_quantization}~(a).
 The GCS gain compared to QAM is the highest at 8 bit quantization and it amounts to $\sim 0.2$~bits/symbol.
 With the reduction of quantization bits, the shaping gain deteriorates to $\sim 0.15$~bits/symbol at 5 bit quantization.
 For 4 and 3 quantization bits, the GCS gain falls below $0.05$~bits/symbol and the achieved MI is similar to the MI performance of QAM.
+The performance obtained with GCS, $\text{256GS}_{\text{MI}}$, is similar to the one obtained with PCS, $\text{256QAM}_{\text{MB}}$.
 In Fig. \ref{fig:MI_quantization}~(b), the constellations learned for quantization of 8, 5, 4 and 3 bits are shown.
 When the number of quantization bits is higher, the dominant noise source is the NLIN and in that case the learned constellation has a circular form.
 As the number of quantization bits decreases, the quantization noise becomes the dominant noise source and in this case the learned constellation has a rectangular form.
-It can be observed that in the severe quantization case, the learned constellation has only a few distinctive levels and points in an effort to reduce the quantization noise impact.
+It can be observed that in the severe quantization case, the learned constellation has only a few distinct levels and points in an effort to reduce the quantization noise impact.